 Kinds of types in Scala

-When I try to explain to someone why I prefer Scala to Java, and why functional programming works better with Scala, one of the arguments is that is has a better type system.
-But what exactly it means?
-What advantage it has over the static type of languages like Java or Go?
+When I try to explain to someone why I prefer Scala to Java, and why functional programming works better with Scala, one of the arguments is that it has a better type system.
+But what exactly does it mean?
+What advantage does it have over the static type systems of languages like Java or Go?

 Origin of types

-First of all, lets us think what are types themselves.
-Historically, they were introduced to solve the issue of ambiguities in mathematics, which appeared in certain conditions, and were developed as a port of the effort to formalize mathematics.
+First of all, let’s think about what types themselves are.
+Historically, they were introduced to solve the issue of ambiguities in mathematics, which appeared under certain conditions, and were developed as a part of the effort to formalize mathematics.

-At a time though, Bertrand Russell proposed another way to avoid the paradox:
+At the time, though, Bertrand Russell proposed another way to avoid the paradox:

-He proposed, that we should build objects from bottom-up: if we define something using predicates, we can only use already defined object and never other predicates.
-However, such definition has a flaw: since we cannot reuse other predicates, we couldn’t e.g. compare cardinality of sets (how could you prove, that the types match?).
+He proposed that we should build objects from bottom-up: if we define something using predicates, we can only use already defined objects and never other predicates.
+However, such a definition has a flaw: since we cannot reuse other predicates, we couldn’t e.g. compare cardinality of sets (how could you prove, that the types match?).

 His initial (ramified) set theory was later on refined using axiom of reducibility, which allowed whole hierarchies of types to collapse creating a simple type theory.
 It introduced the following rule: